pexip/os-python2.7/Doc/library/getpass.rst

 .. function:: getuser()

    Return the "login name" of the user.
+Availability: Unix, Windows.

    This function checks the environment variables :envvar:`LOGNAME`, :envvar:`USER`, :envvar:`LNAME` and :envvar:`USERNAME`, in order, and returns